ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2024-11-22】[NVIDIA / bionemo-framework](https://github.com/NVIDIA/bionemo-framework) - BioNeMo Framework: For building and adapting AI models in drug discovery at scale
 * 【2024-11-20】[arkohut / pensieve](https://github.com/arkohut/pensieve) - A passive recording project allows you to have complete control over your data. 一个完全由你掌控数据的「被动记录」项目。
 * 【2024-11-20】[gusye1234 / nano-graphrag](https://github.com/gusye1234/nano-graphrag) - A simple, easy-to-hack GraphRAG implementation
 * 【2024-11-20】[DrewThomasson / ebook2audiobook](https://github.com/DrewThomasson/ebook2audiobook) - Generates an audiobook with chapters and ebook metadata using Calibre and Xtts from Coqui tts, and with optional voice cloning, and supports multiple languages